PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 <div class="panel" markdown="1">

 ## Will you cut + sleeve my negatives?
 Absolutely, we provide this service at no charge for every order.
-Negatives are carefully cut by hand, sleeved in archival-quality polyethylene pages and organized by roll.
+Negatives are carefully cut by hand, sleeved in archival-quality pages and organized by roll.

 ## How do I get my negatives back?
-We take the utmost care with your film.
-We will hold your negatives based on the Ship Back preference marked on your [online]({{ site.baseurl }}/order-work) or <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf" target="_blank">printed</a> order form.
+ We will hold your negatives based on the Ship Back preference marked on your [online]({{ site.baseurl }}/order-work) or <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form.pdf" target="_blank">printed</a> order form. *For international shipping*, these prices will vary.

 | **Ship Back Options** |   |
 | :--- | :---: |